 [3-3-14] The Parcel Select nonmachinable surcharge is not charged on parcels sent with special handling.

-[1-26-14] Participation in Intelligent Mail barcode (IMb) Tracing service is available at no charge without a subscription.
-Requirements for participation in IMb Tracing include:
+IMb Tracing is available for automation-compatible letter-size and automation-compatible flat-size mail meeting the physical characteristics and standards in 15.0.
+Participation in Intelligent Mail barcode (IMb) Tracing service is available at no charge without a subscription.
+Requirements include:

 b.
 Use of a Mailer Identifier that has been registered (through the Business Customer Gateway, accessible on usps.com) to receive scan data.